parviz-mv/go-ecdh-es-example/README.md

-# Go crypto ecdhes generate key
+# Go crypto ECDH-ES generate key
-Demo example of using go `ECDH-ES+A256KW` with EC key types:  `P-256, P-384 and P-521` and OKP key type : `X25519` for generate key pair and get shared key.
+Demo example of using go `ECDH-ES` with EC key types:  `P-256, P-384 and P-521` and OKP key type : `X25519` for generate key pair and get shared key.

 ## Installation